ietf-wg-asdf/SDF/sdf.md

   displays.

 Quality:
-: a metadata item in a definition or declaration which says something about that definition or declaration.
+: A metadata item in a definition or declaration which says something about that definition or declaration.
 A quality is represented in SDF as an entry in a JSON map (object) that serves as a definition or declaration.